numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 To allow this, a new semi-public ``np.core.array_print.get_formatter()`` will be introduced to expand the current functionality (see Implementation).

-Effects on Masked Arrays and Records
+Effects on masked arrays and records
 ------------------------------------
 Some other parts of NumPy will indirectly be changed.
 Masked arrays ``fill_value`` will be adapted to only include the full scalar information